Continuous non-equilibrium transition driven by the heat flow

-Non-equilibrium thermodynamics \cite{groot1962, prigogine, oono1998steady} have never reached the same status as equilibrium thermodynamics \cite{holyst2012thermodynamics}.
-The latter provides a clear definition of a few macroscopic variables defining the equilibrium state and function, which has an extremum at this state.
-For example, the state of a one-component system interacting with the environment via isothermal walls is defined by three parameters $T$-temperature, $V$-volume, and $N$-number of particles.
+Equilibrium thermodynamics provides a clear definition of a few macroscopic variables defining the equilibrium state and function, which has a minimum at this state.
+For example, the state of a one-component system interacting with the environment via isothermal walls is defined by three parameters $T$ temperature, $V$ volume, and $N$ number of particles.
 The state's function, the Helmholtz free energy, $F(T, V, N)$, is minimized in the equilibrium state.
 The minimization is over potential states obtained at constant $T, V, N$ via internal constraints.
-The present paper introduces a methodology of non-equilibrium thermodynamics having a similar structure as the equilibrium counterpart.
-We use this methodology to analyze the continuous transition between two non-equilibrium stationary states that we discovered in a paradigmatic heat flow.
+The present paper introduces a methodology of nonequilibrium thermodynamics having a similar structure as the equilibrium counterpart.
+We use this methodology to analyze the continuous transition between two nonequilibrium stationary states that we discovered in a paradigmatic heat flow model.

 In a series of our recent papers \cite{Robert, zhang2020energy, zhang2020storage}, we have analyzed one-component systems subjected to the constant heat flow.
 In the system's stationary state, its internal energy is a function of $T, L, N$, and the heat flux, $J$.
 Here $T$ is the temperature at the boundary, where the heat flux leaves the system; $L$ is the size of the system, and $N$ is the number of particles.
-This observation suggests that the thermodynamic parameters describing the stationary state of such a non-equilibrium steady state are similar to those describing its equilibrium counterpart.
+This observation suggests that the thermodynamic parameters describing the stationary state of such a nonequilibrium steady state are similar to those describing its equilibrium counterpart.
 A new thermodynamic parameter characterizing the state is the heat flux, $J$.

 Here, we study an ideal gas between two parallel walls at fixed temperature $T$ separated by the distance $L$.
 The energy flows into the system's volume in the form of heat, and the energy supplied into the system per unit time and unit volume is $\lambda = J/V$.
+Such an energy supply can be realized by microwaves in an appropriate designed experimental setup.
 A schematic plot of the system is shown in Fig.~\ref{fig:1}.
 The internal energy in the steady state $U$ has the following form: